folke/noice.nvim/README.md

     -- Icons for completion item kinds (see defaults at noice.config.icons.kinds) kind_icons = {}, -- set to `false` to disable icons },
+  -- You can add any custom commands below that will be available with `:Noice command`
   ---@type table<string, NoiceCommand>
   commands = {
     history = {